Who Pushed P.R.?: Critical response

 A reporter for The Guardian stated "As whodunits go it's not quite up there with who killed JR, or indeed anything to do with EastEnders' Dirty Den, but it's the mystery all Neighbours fans – yes all of them – are talking about."
 Peter Collins of the South Wales Echo said that he had been "glued to the television" every lunchtime for the countdown towards the 6000th episode.
 Collins added "Never mind who shot JR. The big question now is: who pushed PR? [..]
 It is a fascinating question which the programme writers are likely to string out for longer than the Chilean miners were down the mine."
 Matt Bayliss of the Daily Express admitted that he was not afraid to say "teatime telly has never looked so good".
 A Western Mail reporter stated that Neighbours had pulled out one of soap opera "momentous episodes that get everyone talking."

 A Daily Record journalist proclaimed "Things have got a little Orient Express on Ramsay Street recently.
 After all, it's harder to find somebody without a motive to attack Paul Robinson than somebody with one, which is proving difficult."

-In November 2010, a TV Week journalist placed the plot at number twenty-one on their "100 Most Memorable TV Events of 2010" list.
-The journalist commented that Paul proved he had more lives than a cat after he was pushed of the balcony and that Rebecca being his attacker was "the greatest shock".
+In November 2010, a TV Week critic placed the plot at number twenty-one on their "100 Most Memorable TV Events of 2010" list.
+They commented that Paul proved he had more lives than a cat after he was pushed of the balcony and that Rebecca being his attacker was "the greatest shock".
 In March 2012, MSN TV's Lorna Cooper included "Who Pushed P.R.?" in her list of the best and worst soap whodunits.
 Cooper gave the storyline seven out of ten and noted "In a reveal that was always very likely, it was Rebecca who nearly killed Paul.
 After finding out about her husband's many indiscretions, she took her revenge."
+In March 2015, a Herald Sun reporter included the storyline in their "Neighbours' 30 most memorable moments" feature.

 Judy Johnson from Dollymix included the storyline in her feature on the top five soap mysteries in July 2012.
 She wrote "We couldn't possibly forget Aussie soap Neighbours in the whodunits hall of fame. [...]
 Shoved off the balcony at Lassiters, Paul was left fighting for his life with very little sympathy given his naughty ways; the series' villain had made quite a few enemies in the weeks leading up to the anniversary episode thanks to his various affairs and deceit."
 In April 2017, Daniel Kilkelly of Digital Spy included the storyline in his feature on the ten best soap whodunits.
 He commented, "There's no prizes for guessing where Neighbours took their inspiration from for this storyline, with even the plot's tagline cheekily referencing Dallas."